Sponsored by Ryobi

 This Royobi 40v mower is so quiet that you don’t even need hearing protection.
 Wouldn’t it be nice to mow your yard without destroying the solitude in your neighborhood?
 Imagine a box fan running on the high setting.
 That’s about the sound level you can expect to hear.
 Plus, the Ryobi mower has LED headlights that come on every time you engage the motor.
 With its low noise level and handy lights, if you find you can’t sleep, you could mow the lawn at 2 a.m.!

 Most of the engine-powered mowers are brutes to handle and almost impossible to lift unassisted when I need to throw one in the pickup for a trip to my mom’s house to mow her lawn.
 But the Ryobi 40v mower sports a very lightweight, powerful 40-volt lithium-ion battery that provides plenty of power.
 I have a very large, thick lawn, so it’s nice to have a second battery to complete the job.
 (There’s an onboard slot for storing it so you can swap it out as you mow.)
 Fortunately, I have a 40-volt Ryobi string trimmer that uses the same battery so I can swap batteries between the two tools as needed.

 Other Ryobi yard tools using the same 40-volt battery platform include chain saws, hedge trimmers and leaf blowers:

 Brushless, Brainy Motor

-The motor is very efficient.
+The motor of this Ryobi mower is very efficient.
 Here’s why.
 First of all, electronics take the place of brushes, so there’s less internal drag, which adds up to longer mowing and longer battery life.
 Second, there’s a little onboard computer that senses when the motor needs more battery power.
 It sips on the battery in sparse or shorter grass.
 But when you plow into thicker or taller grass, it ramps up the power.
 That means you only use as much battery power as you need, when you need it.